jreyesr/duckyspark/README.md

 The main differences between that specification and DuckySpark's script language are:

 * The DEFAULT_DELAY command (also known as DEFAULTDELAY) is not implemented.
+* The DELAY command argument is specified in milliseconds.
+[The original documentation](https://docs.hak5.org/hc/en-us/articles/360010555153-Ducky-Script-the-USB-Rubber-Ducky-language) is not clear on that: it says that "DELAY time is specified in milliseconds" but the example uses `DELAY 50` to wait for 500 ms.
 * The GUI alias for the WINDOWS key is not implemented (that is, you should use WINDOWS even if programming for a Mac)
 * The APP alias for the MENU key is not implemented.
 * The CONTROL alias for the CTRL key is not implemented.